NorthernArizonaUniversity/sweet-jumps/README.md

-Node.js Webapp Boilerplate
+Sweet Jumps - A Node.js Webapp Boilerplate
 ==========================

-NAUEWT unified boilerplate / skeleton for Node.js web applications for consistency of approach and maintenance.
+Boilerplate / framework for Node.js web applications to enable consistency of approach and maintenance.

 Structure
 ---------